 The ship like museum is Japan’s Museum of Maritime Science, housed in a building modelled after the famous British liner Queen Elizabeth 2.
 Its exhibits include a submarine and a PC-18 submersible, a wooden fishing boat and a couple of lighthouses.
 You can even see an original icebreaker, moored alongside the museum.
 Admission is free.

 One of the loveliest views you can get of Tokyo is accessed from a giant titanium silver ball at the remarkable Fuji Television building on the island.
-I much prefer this to other view points such as the more well known Tokyo Tower.
+I much prefer this to other view points such as the more well known and much more crowded Tokyo Tower.

 The ball measures 32 metres in diameter and weighs 1,350 tons.
 Inside is an observation platform open to the public, where you can enjoy an amazing panoramic view of Tokyo and – on a good day – Mount Fuji in the distance.